bolt/docs/source/content-search.md

 {% setcontent results = '(pages,entries)/search' where { filter: 'waldo' } %}
 </pre>

-As you can see you have more control of where to look but you cannot see the decoded query or the actual number of results.
+If you're not getting the results you're expecting, use `{{ print(results) }}` to dump the set of results, or add the `printquery` parameter at the end of the `{% setcontent %}`-tag.

 ## Influencing the scores

 All results are sorted on the `searchresultweight` value, which is set by Bolt's search algortihm as a score of how "good" the match is.
 In the default implementation it returns a score of how well the search terms matched against a record.
 For instance, if the search term was **exactly** the title it returns a higher score then when it only matched some part of the title or body text.
 A match in a title field also scores higher than a result in the body text somewhere.

 Optionally, you can set the scoring for fields and taxonomies, to change the scoring for a match in those fields or taxonomies.
 In our opinion, you seldomly need to adjust these scorings manually, and it suffices to use the defaults.
 By default, a match in any field in the contenttype gets a base score of '50'.
 A match in the title gets a base score of '100', and a matching taxonomy gets a base score of '75'.

 You can override these scores in the config files for the contenttypes and taxonomies.
 For example, in `contenttypes.yml`:

 <pre class="brush: plain">
 pages: